Trackside at Altoona's Horseshoe Curve

 where the CN Tower played hide & seek.

-The University of Toronto really, really wants
+The University of Toronto really, really wants to be Oxford or Cambridge.

 A corner of the U. of Toronto War Memorial.